The surface category and tropical curves: Comparison to Delta g

 \section{Comparison to \texorpdfstring{$\Delta_g$}{Delta g}}

-In the previous sections we computed the classifying space $B(\ICobn)$ up to weak equivalence of infinite loop spaces and showed that it splits off free infinite loop spaces on the double-suspension of $BJ_g$.
-Below we recall the moduli space $\Delta_g$ from tropical geometry and show that there is a rational homology equivalence $BJ_g \to \Delta_g$.
-In fact, one can argue that $BJ_g$ is the homotopy type of a moduli \emph{stack} who's coarse space is $\Delta_g$, though we defer this to future work.
+In the previous sections we computed the classifying space $B(\ICobn)$ up to weak equivalence of infinite loop spaces and showed that it splits off free infinite loop spaces on the double-suspension of $B\J_g$.
+Below we recall the moduli space $\Delta_g$ from tropical geometry and show that there is a rational homology equivalence $B\J_g \to \Delta_g$.
+In fact, one can argue that $B\J_g$ is the homotopy type of a moduli \emph{stack} whose coarse space is $\Delta_g$.

-One shortcoming of our results so far is that the proof does not yield an explicit splitting map $B(\ICobn) \to Q(\Sigma^2 BJ_g)$.
-This makes it difficult to understand how the much-studied rational cohomology of $\Delta_g$ embeds into the cohomology of $B(\ICobn)$.
-The purpose of this section is to show that this can be fixed by ``ignoring finite automorphism groups".
-Concretely, we will work up to rational homotopy equivalence, which leads to several simplifications: we can work with the $1$-category $\Cobn$ instead of the $(2,1)$-category $\ICobn$, we can map to the coarse tropical moduli space $\Delta_g$ instead of $BJ_g$, and we can work with the free commutative topological monoid $\SP^\infty(X) = (\coprod_{n\ge 0} X^n/\Sigma_n)/\sim$ on a based space $X$ instead of the free infinite loop space $Q(X)$.
+One shortcoming of our results so far is that the splitting map $B(\ICobn) \to Q(\Sigma^2 B\J_g)$ is obtained though a rather long zig-zag of equivalences and maps, making it difficult to understand how exactly the much-studied rational cohomology of $\Delta_g$ embeds into the cohomology of $B(\ICobn)$.
+The purpose of this section is to show that a very concrete model of this map can be constructed if we ``ignore finite automorphism groups''.
+Concretely, we will work up to rational homotopy equivalence, which leads to several simplifications: we can work with the $1$-category $\Cobn$ instead of the $(2,1)$-category $\ICobn$, we can map to the coarse tropical moduli space $\Delta_g$ instead of $B\J_g$, and we can work with the free commutative topological monoid $\SP^\infty(X) = (\coprod_{n\ge 0} X^n/\Sigma_n)/\sim$ on a based space $X$ instead of the free infinite loop space $Q(X)$.